munificent/craftinginterpreters/README.md

 $ pip3 install markdown jinja2 pygments
 ```

-The makefile also assumes `ruby` is on your PATH; you'll need to install
+The makefile also assumes Ruby (in particular `gem`) is on your PATH.
+You'll
-these Ruby gems:
+need to install this gem:

 ```sh
 $ gem install sass